jr0senblum/jc/README.md

                       {up_time, {D, {H, M, S}}}]

-### Searializable Cache Functions (jc_s)
+### Consistacny Supported Functions (jc_s)
 Identical to the Create and Evict family of functions above, except:
-* Additional sequence parameter which is expected to be a monotonically increcing integer (with respect to a given Map) which is used to disalow "out of sequence" operations
+* An additional sequence parameter, which is expected to be a monotonically incresing integer (with respect to a given Map), is used to disalow "out of sequence" operations
-* Functions return {error, out_of_seq} if one attemts an out of sequence operation
+* Functions return {error, out_of_seq} if out of sequence operation is attempted
   * evict(Map, Key, Seq)
   * evict_all_match(Criteria = "Json.Path.Match=Value", Seq)
   * evict_match(Map, Criteria = "Json.Path.Match=Value", Seq)